LunarWatcher/obsidian-webdav-sync/README.md

 ## Installation and setup

 Once this plugin is release-ready, you can grab the latest release from [GitHub](https://github.com/LunarWatcher/obsidian-webdav-sync/releases).
 Download it, and add the `obsidian-webdav-sync` folder to your vault's `.obsidian/plugins/` folder.
 The plugin is not yet available through the plugin store thing, so it'll need to be updated manually as well; this is done the same way.

+I have not yet decided whether I feel like uploading through Obsidian's built-in plugin manager; a chunk of the code is bad, partly out of pure spite for how absolutely infuriating it is to write TypeScript code, and Obsidian's plugin standards make no sense from a semantic POV.
+If you have a special interest in getting the plugin released, feel free to do so.

 ### Additional devices